inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

 DHCP.
 We would like to see IP addresses appear above the hosts when they get their addresses.

-We would like to hide the display of loopback addresses and of the unspecified address, so we set the following filter for the visualizer:
+We would like to hide the display of loopback addresses and the unspecified address, so we set the following filter for the visualizer:

 .. literalinclude:: ../omnetpp.ini